 Disclaimer: Kindly note that this does not constitute financial advice, and the information provided is purely informational in terms of the Financial Advisory and Intermediary Services Act (FAIS Act).
-An FSP should not provide advice to investors without an appropriate risk analysis and thorough examination of a client's particular financial situation.
+An FSP should not provide advice to prospective members or member without an appropriate risk analysis and thorough examination of a client's particular financial situation.
 The information, opinions and communication from the PPS Group or any of its subsidiaries, whether written, oral or implied are expressed in good faith and not intended as investment advice, neither do they constitute an offer or solicitation in any manner.
 PPS is a licensed insurer conducting life insurance business, a licensed controlling company and an authorised FSP.
+V1 2023